 Eczema is a skin condition where the skin becomes inflamed, itchy, red, cracked, and very rough.
 This term is usually used to generally describe common skin conditions such as atopic dermatitis, contact dermatitis, dyshidrotic eczema, and nummular eczema.
 Although there are several types of eczema, the most common type is atopic dermatitis.
 Along with the previously listed effects, the skin of those who suffer from eczema may start to blister if not treated properly.
-One effective treatment option is the use of essential oils.
-Specific essential oils have minerals and components that decrease the side effects of eczema such as redness, irritation and inflammation.
+When this occurs, the skin eczema present can turn into something called weeping eczema.
+The following article goes in great detail about what weeping eczema is and how to handle it.

 I have asked this question many times throughout my teens and into adulthood, and I’ve never received an answer that I was happy with.
 This is due to the fact that eczema is a very complicated condition.
 Specialists are unsure what exactly causes eczema and it’s an area of ongoing medical research with multiple theories.